Greece welcomes foreign visitors, restarts summer tourism | Kathimerini

 Tourism employs about 700,000 people and accounts for some 20% of Greece’s economic output, so how the sector fares is significant for the country's recovery.
 Greece emerged from a decade-long debt crisis two years ago.

-About 33 million tourists visited the Mediterranean nation last year, generating revenues of 19 billion euros.
+“Well it’s great, it’s like freedom,” US tourist Chris Saye said, speaking through a mask at Athens’ main airport after arriving from Paris with his wife.

-Passengers arriving from airports deemed high-risk by the European Union's aviation safety agency will be tested for the coronavirus and quarantined up to 14 days, depending on the test result.
-Restrictions remain for passengers from Britain and Turkey.
-Arrivals from other airports will be randomly tested.
+Passengers arriving from airports deemed high-risk by the European Union's aviation safety agency, including airports in the Paris region, are tested for the coronavirus on arrival and quarantined up to 14 days, depending on the result.

+Arrivals from other airports are randomly tested.
+People are still barred from flying in from Britain and Turkey.

 Restrictions on movement imposed in March helped Greece contain the spread of Covid-19 infections to just above 3,000 cases, a relatively low number compared with other EU countries.
 But it brought the economy to a standstill.